Utah Consumer Privacy Act (UCPA): an overview

 • Right to opt out of certain processing, specifically for the sale of the personal data or the purposes of targeted advertising

-Controllers under the Utah privacy law are not required to recognize “universal opt-out signals” as a method for consumers to opt out of data processing.
-This is another term for global privacy control (GPC), whereby users can set consent preferences once, like on a website, and have them respected across all other sites and properties on which they are active, rather than having to specify preferences at every online property they visit.
-(Learn more about the GPC.)
+What’s more, controllers under the Utah privacy law aren’t required to recognize “universal opt-out signals” as a method for consumers to opt out of data processing.
+This excludes global privacy control (GPC) measures, where users can set their consent choices once and have them respected across all other sites and properties on which they are active, instead of having to specify their choice at every online property they visit.

-What are companies’ obligations under the Utah Consumer Privacy Act?
+What are controllers obliged to do under the Utah Consumer Privacy Act?

-Controllers have to provide consumers with a privacy notice/policy that is “reasonably accessible and clear”, typically on the website.
-A privacy notice must include:
+Controllers must provide consumers with a privacy notice or policy that is “reasonably accessible and clear.”
+This notice would typically appear on a business’s website and must include:

 • categories of personal data processed by the controller

-• categories of personal data the controller shares with third parties, if any
+• categories of personal data the controller shares with third parties

-• categories of third parties with whom the controller shares personal data, if any
+• categories of third parties with whom the controller shares personal data

 Consumer requests must be fulfilled free of charge to the consumer, unless the request is:

-• the second or subsequent one within the same 12-month period
+• the second or subsequent request within the same 12-month period

-• reasonably believed by the controller that the primary purpose of the submission of the request was “something other than exercising a right”
+• reasonably believed by the controller to have the primary purpose of “something other than exercising a right” (Section 203.4.(b)(i)(B) UCPA)

-• “harasses, disrupts, or imposes undue burden on the resources of the controller’s business”
+• intended to harass, disrupt, or impose undue burden on the resources of the controller’s business

-Controllers must respond to a consumer request within 45 days by taking action and notifying the consumer of the action taken.
-If the controller cannot or will not respond to/fulfill the consumer’s request, e.g. if the consumer’s identity cannot be reasonably verified for security, that must be communicated during that 45-day period.
+Controllers must take action and notify the consumer of their actions within 45 days of receiving a request.
+If the controller cannot or will not respond to or fulfill the consumer’s request, e.g. if the consumer’s identity cannot be reasonably verified, they must communicate this during that same 45-day period.

-There are exceptions to this, and the response period can be extended by another 45 days if reasonably necessary, e.g. if the request is very complex or the controller is dealing with a high number of requests.
-The consumer must be informed of the extension, including reasons for it and length of the extension within the initial 45-day response window.
+However, there are exceptions.
+The response period can be extended by another 45 days if reasonably necessary, for example, if the request is very complex or the controller is dealing with a high number of requests.

 Unlike some other laws, the UCPA does not have an appeal process for consumers whose requests are denied.

-Controllers must “establish, implement, and maintain reasonable administrative, technical, and physical data security practices designed to protect the confidentiality and integrity of personal data.”
-This applies to third parties used by the controller for data processing as well, and must be included in contracts between controllers and third-party processors.
+Controllers must “establish, implement, and maintain reasonable administrative, technical, and physical data security practices” that have been “designed to protect the confidentiality and integrity of personal data.”
+(Section 302.2(a) UCPA)

-Controllers are prohibited from discriminating against any consumer who exercises their privacy rights.
+Controllers may not discriminate against any consumer who exercises their privacy rights.
 Examples of potential discrimination include:

 • denying goods or services